 Of all the outcomes of Alzheimer’s disease or dementia, perhaps one of the most concerning is the individual’s tendency for wandering, together with the potential dangers which may arise in the event the senior becomes disoriented or lost.
 Wandering may occur when the older adult is: Continue Reading →

 Getting used to the reality that a senior loved one may be needing help at home can be difficult.
 Even more challenging is speaking frankly about the need for home care with the senior and getting him or her to accept that assistance is needed.
 If you have spotted changes in your loved one and you’re sensing the need to start talking about home care as a possibility for maintaining safety and independence in the home, try these conversation starters to broach the topic in a delicate, non-confrontational way: Continue Reading →

 “I definitely do NOT need to move to an assisted living facility!”
 This is a common sentiment proclaimed by many older adults, even when they begin to struggle with managing tasks at home independently.
 And who can blame them?
 Home is where we all feel safe and secure, and older adults are no exception.
 They’re familiar with where everything is located and they enjoy following their own particular routines.
 They may have friends and family living nearby, who add to their quality of life.
 Nonetheless, if you are beginning to feel concerned that a senior loved one’s safety at home may be compromised, it may be time to look into help at home.

-The questions listed below, courtesy of New Horizons In-Home Care, expert in home care Florence families trust, will help you determine whether your loved one is as safe as possible, or if the senior might benefit from some additional assistance at home:
+The questions listed below, courtesy of New Horizons In-Home Care, providers of senior care services Salem families trust, will help you determine whether your loved one is as safe as possible, or if the senior might benefit from some additional assistance at home:

 - Has the older person lost weight unintentionally within the past few months?